-Directed Study is designed to be an alternate mode of delivery for a course that is required in a student's program map but is not offered in the semester needed.
+Directed Study is designed to be an alternate mode of delivery for The King's College NYC students for a course that is required in a student's program map but is not offered in the semester needed.
 The material covered in such a course is the same as that covered in the traditional course.
 In order to enroll in a Directed Study, a student should fill out a "Directed Study Request Form" with the required signatures and turn it in to the Office of the Registrar.
 The student must be a junior or senior (at least 60 completed hours) in Good Standing at the time the Directed Study is to be taken.
-Additionally, students normally may take no more than one Directed Study during their time at King's.
+Additionally, students normally may take no more than one Directed Study during their time at The King's College.
 In some cases, directed studies carry additional fees.
 See "Senior Thesis and Directed Study Exception Fees" under "Tuition and Fees" for details.